The Buddy Scheme

 Fill this form out to apply for the role by 1st September 2023.

 Being a Buddy Mentee

 The Buddy Scheme exists to help Widening Participation students settle in.
-As a Buddy Mentee on the scheme you will be paired with a King’s student in an older year with whom you share common interests, experiences and course where possible.
-This student (your Buddy Mentor) will be there to give you advice, answer any questions you have and signpost you to services when needed.
+As a Buddy Mentee on the scheme, you will be paired with a King’s student in an older year with whom you share common interests, experiences, and courses where possible.
+This student (your Buddy Mentor) will be there to give you advice, answer any questions you have, and signpost you to services when needed.
 There will also be plenty of varied virtual social events for Mentees and Mentors to get stuck into and opportunities to meet others on the scheme.

 Eligibility for Buddy Mentees

-To be eligible to be a Mentee on the scheme you must be a first year student and be care experienced, estranged from your family, a Sanctuary Scholar and/or have previously attended one of KCL’s Widening Participation programmes.
-If you meet this criteria you will receive an email by the 31st of August 2021 with the subject line Buddy Scheme with the sign up link.
+To be eligible to be a Mentee on the scheme you must be a first-year student and be care experienced, estranged from your family, a Sanctuary Scholar, and/or have previously attended one of KCL’s Widening Participation programmes.